Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 - Improve strategies to attract new customers while retaining existing ones.
 - Investigate and address the reasons for the high late delivery rate for Same Day shipping to improve on-time performance.
-- Focus on reducing late deliveries for First Class despite its high advance shipping rate.
+- Focus on reducing late deliveries for First Class despite its high shipping rate.
 - Maintain the current performance of Second Class as it provides a balanced service.
 - Continue monitoring and maintaining the well-balanced performance of Standard Class.
 - Invest in the West for higher revenue ($16.7M) and A.O.V (433.2).